Hudbay Minerals Inc. (HBM) Shares Rise Despite Market Challenges - News Heater

-Hudbay Minerals Inc. (NYSE: HBM) has seen a rise in its stock price by 0.47 in relation to its previous close of 4.27.
-However, the company has experienced a -4.88% decline in its stock price over the last five trading sessions.
+The stock of Hudbay Minerals Inc. (NYSE: HBM) has increased by 1.96 when compared to last closing price of 4.33.Despite this, the company has seen a gain of 2.67% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-10-20 that BSAC, HBM and OUT have been added to the Zacks Rank #5 (Strong Sell) List on October 20, 2023.

 Is It Worth Investing in Hudbay Minerals Inc. (NYSE: HBM) Right Now?

-The average price predicted for Hudbay Minerals Inc. (HBM) by analysts is $7.09, which is $2.86 above the current market price.
-The public float for HBM is 338.87M, and at present, short sellers hold a 3.51% of that float.
-On October 27, 2023, the average trading volume of HBM was 2.44M shares.
+The average price suggested by analysts for HBM is $7.07, which is $2.66 above the current market price.
+The public float for HBM is 338.87M, and currently, shorts hold a 3.56% of that float.
+The average trading volume for HBM on October 31, 2023 was 2.36M shares.

 HBM’s Market Performance

-HBM’s stock has seen a -4.88% decrease for the week, with a -7.94% drop in the past month and a -25.78% fall in the past quarter.
-The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 3.41% for Hudbay Minerals Inc. The simple moving average for the past 20 days is -5.60% for HBM’s stock, with a -14.46% simple moving average for the past 200 days.
+HBM’s stock has seen a 2.67% increase for the week, with a -0.79% drop in the past month and a -22.54% fall in the past quarter.
+The volatility ratio for the week is 2.69%, and the volatility levels for the past 30 days are at 3.51% for Hudbay Minerals Inc. The simple moving average for the past 20 days is -1.74% for HBM’s stock, with a -11.50% simple moving average for the past 200 days.

-During the last 5 trading sessions, HBM fell by -4.88%, which changed the moving average for the period of 200-days by -28.38% in comparison to the 20-day moving average, which settled at $4.52.
-In addition, Hudbay Minerals Inc. saw -15.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBM rose by +2.33%, which changed the moving average for the period of 200-days by -28.69% in comparison to the 20-day moving average, which settled at $4.49.
+In addition, Hudbay Minerals Inc. saw -12.92% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HBM